konsumer/angular-cardflow/README.md

 You can set different interaction modes with the `mode` attribute.
 Here are the available options:
 * `none` - no swipe interaction: just use model.current to set cards.
 You will have to do your own bounds checking
 * `swipeSnapKinetic` (default) - swipe left or right, watch velocity & snap to individual card on slow down. sort of like [angular-coverflow](https://github.com/southdesign/angular-coverflow), but snap to cards.
+For some reason, on firefox, this looks like `swipeSnap`.
+Need to investigate.
 * `swipeSnap` - no kinetic, just snap to new active card
 * `swipe` - Like swipeSnap, but no snapping to card
 * `swipeSnapOne` - swipe left or right to advance 1. sort of like [angular-carousel](https://github.com/revolunet/angular-carousel).